noolius/framework/README.md

 The URLs in the playbooks may break (and using URLs with unarchive is likely poor form).

-Cilium currently isn't used in the latest commits.
+Cilium currently is used in Calico-chaining mode, and it does not effect a kube-proxy replacement in part or in kind.

 ## License